Researchers

 Q: Can researchers download LTC Data Cooperative dataset data?

-A: No, the data remains in the Portal to ensure compliance with the LTC Data Cooperative’s privacy and security standards.
+A: No, the data remains in the virtual computing environment (Enclave) to ensure compliance with the LTC Data Cooperative’s privacy and security standards.

 Q: Can researchers export code and results deriving from data analysis?